 Still chugging away at the current novel, a high fantasy buddy-cop story that’s getting long and cumbersome.
 I will be lucky if this draft clocks in at 185k.
 Holy hell, that’s a long book for a non-epic.
 The editing phase will be fun.
 According to the outline, I’m just starting the final act of the initial draft.
 I have *consults notes* sixteen more scenes to go, give or take.*

-Querying the previous novel, a very noir-ish urban fantasy set in Chicago with blood-drinking, marrow-eating immortal draugr, shapeshifting werewolf-esque people, secret societies, humans with sucky superpowers, assassination plots, and political backstabbery.

-Second | Still chugging away at the current novel, a high fantasy buddy-cop story that’s getting long and cumbersome.
-I will be lucky if this draft clocks in at 185k.
-Holy hell, that’s a long book for a non-epic.
-The editing phase will be fun.
-According to the outline, I’m just starting the final act of the initial draft.
-I have *consults notes* sixteen more scenes to go, give or take.*

 Querying the previous novel, In Blood, a very noir-ish urban fantasy set in Chicago with blood-drinking, marrow-eating immortal draugr, shapeshifting werewolf-esque people, secret societies, humans with sucky superpowers, assassination plots, and political backstabbery.